-Neutrophils are one of the body’s main defences against bacteria and, once activated, produce large amounts of a mixed oxidant solution which is effective in eliminating invading microbes and pathogens.
+Neutrophils are one of the body’s main defenses against bacteria and, once activated, produce large amounts of a mixed oxidant solution which effectively eliminates invading microbes and pathogens.

 In the cell is injected an aqueous solution consisting of filtered and softened water and, depending on the application, sodium chloride (NaCl, salt) or potassium chloride (KCl).
-With the use of electricity with predefined and controlled amperage and voltage values, the cell produces an electrically-activated liquid, Anolyte, with high disinfection power that can be used in a variety of applications.
+With the use of electricity with predefined and controlled amperage and voltage values, the cell produces an electrically-activated liquid, Anolyte, with high disinfection power that can be used in various applications.

 Electro-activated solutions produced by the system are respectively:

-- Catolyte is a powerful reducing agent, it is alkaline and is an excellent detergent liquid that can also be used in flocculation and precipitation of heavy metals.
+- Catolyte is a powerful reducing agent.
+It is alkaline and is an excellent detergent liquid that can also be used in the flocculation and precipitation of heavy metals.
 It can also be used in applications where pH correction is required;